 If you have only been to a few recreational sessions before, you may find the coaching a little bit different to what you are used to.
 If you are to perform some of the more exciting moves safely, it is very important that you get the basic moves right from the start.
 This may mean that you have to spend a few sessions re-learning things that you thought you knew, but don’t worry – you’ll be moving on quickly once you’ve tidied up the basics.

-Club sessions generally last 2 hours and run on Mondays and Fridays at Mellish sports centre.
+Club sessions run on Mondays (17.30-20.00) and Fridays (18.00-20.30) at Mellish sports centre in Bulwell.
 You’ll normally start with a short warm-up and then take turns on up to 6 trampolines, depending on how many people turn up to a session.
 When you first start, you’ll learn single moves (tuck, straddle, seat drop etc.) and then put these together into sequences (called ‘routines’).
 There are different routines you’ll learn for each grade as you improve.
 At the end of each session, there’s often a chance for some fun stuff, such as trying synchronised bouncing.
 Please make sure you wear suitable clothing – no loose bits that might catch in the trampoline please!

 Trampolining can be dangerous if you don’t follow the rules – please make sure that you read and understand the safety sheet in this pack.
 Always follow your coach’s instructions!

 If you need to leave the side of the trampoline during a session, always get your coach’s permission first – we need to know where you are, and to make sure there are enough spotters at all times.

 If you have any concerns your coaches are always here to listen and help where possible.
 If there are any problems that you do not feel able to discuss with any of us, you may talk to our club welfare officer, Mandy Jackson.
 All club members should have been given her contact details – she also attends the Monday and Friday sessions regularly.